andresreibel/srtGenerator/README.md

 - Portuguese: `pt`
 - Italian: `it`

+## Important Notes

+- **Always specify the source language** for best results
+- **For mixed language content, specify the primary/dominant language** to avoid inconsistent transcription
+- The default source and target language is English if not specified
+- The maximum audio file size supported by OpenAI's API is 25 MB (handled automatically)
+- The quality of transcription depends on the audio quality and the Whisper model's capabilities

 ## Cost Considerations

 - **Whisper API**: $0.006 per minute (or $0.36 per hour)
-- **GPT-3.5 Turbo** (used for text translation): Very low cost (approximately $0.01-0.02 for an hour of speech)
+- **GPT-3.5 Turbo** (for translation): ~$0.01-0.02 for an hour of speech

-For a 1-hour video:

-- English translation: ~$0.36
-- Non-English translation: ~$0.378 (slightly higher due to the additional text translation step)

-## Notes

-- The maximum audio file size supported by OpenAI's API is 25 MB
-- Compression is automatically applied to files larger than 25 MB
-- Files that exceed 25 MB even after compression will be automatically chunked
-- Timestamp adjustment is enabled by default for translated content
-- The quality of transcription and translation depends on the audio quality and the Whisper model's capabilities